dcm4che/dcm4chee-arc-hl7cs/source/oru/inbound.rst

 HL7 ORU to DICOM SR Mapping
 ===========================

+Inverse of the mapping specified by `IHE Transaction Structured Report Export <http://ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_TF_Vol2.pdf#page=283>`_ has been used.

 Mappings between HL7 and DICOM are illustrated in the following manner:

 - Element Name (HL7 item_number.component.sub-component #/ DICOM (group, element))